-For school teams there are the British Schools Orienteering Championships and Score Championships (see the BSOA website): in 2015 the former was held in East Anglia, on the Sandringham Estate.
+For school teams there are the British Schools Orienteering Championships and Score Championships (see the BSOA website): events are hosted by different clubs across the country, including East Anglia, on the Sandringham Estate.

 SuffOC Juniors regularly compete in the Midland and British Championships, and at events such as the JK, both individually and as members of relay teams.